-Adult Content in Bollywood films is often a controversial topic in the media.
+Adult Bollywood movies: Adult Content in Bollywood films is often a controversial topic in the media.
 When I talk about adult Hindi films.
-Compared to Hollywood, Indian films are quite resistive towards the display of affection or lovemaking.
+Compared to Hollywood, Indian films are quite resistant to the display of affection or lovemaking.

 However, lately, Bollywood filmmakers have become bold in their filmmaking style, and kissing scenes and sometimes lovemaking scenes are kind of common nowadays.
 There’s no hush-hush about these scenes as earlier and films featuring such scenes are most often released with a U/A certificate instead of A.